Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 `

 ** To discuss : Do we want to refactor as we go, or refactor towards the end?**
+Potential refactors to do as we go:
+- Direction / Compass class or enum
+- Coordinate class with X/Y
+- Grid
+  - Extents i.e 10x10
+  - myPosition = grid.getNewPosition(myPosition, myDirection)
 -- Next steps (As at 2024-03-05)
 Discuss refactoring movement